Leigh Thomas Dyer

 m68k assembler2 yearsgood

 Much of my early experience includes projects developed at home - I am an avid hobbyist programmer, and a contributor to the open-source movement.
-Also, nearly all of my programming experience has been in a UNIX environment (typically linux) - I am familiar with standard UNIX development tools, as well as version control systems such as CVS.
-I also have experience in developing for hobbyist small or embedded systems, such as the Nintendo Gameboy Advance and the Lego Mindstorms system.
+Also, nearly all of my programming experience has been in a UNIX environment (typically Linux) - I am familiar with standard UNIX development tools, as well as version control systems such as CVS and Subversion.
+I also have experience in developing for hobbyist small or embedded systems, such as the Lego Mindstorms system.

 Operating System/Server Administration Experience